heliosbayma/simple-web-server/README.md

 - Returns the requested path in the response
 - Single-threaded, handling one connection at a time

+Step 2.a:

+- Handles static files in the `www` directory
+- Adds proper path sanitization of the requested path to avoid directory traversal attacks
+- Adds error handling
+- Changed approach to handle file requests by handling them together with the root path request This simplifies error handling and allow better control over the response and more DRY Less cleaner separation of concerns but ok for what we need

 ## Prerequisites

 - Rust (latest stable version)